bradonomics/bradonomics.com/_posts/2016-04-14-genesis-boilerplate.md

 ## A Note On Version Control

 The one thing not covered above is keeping your theme files in a version control system.
 I hinted to it in the manual theme setup, but you'll probably want to use [Git](https://git-scm.com/) as it's the industry-leading system, and you'll probably want to set it up from the beginning.
 Some people prefer to only set it up after the build is complete.
-That's a decision you'll have to make, but keep in mind that if you have Git setup you can easily revert back to a working state if you add something that crashes WordPress.
+That's a decision you'll have to make, but keep in mind that if you have Git set up you can easily revert back to a working state if you add something that crashes WordPress.
 How to use Git is outside the scope of this article but GitHub has many good tutorials to get you started.